QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Wolf.md

 They are all born with extremely deep and vibrant blue eyes, which they retain until around 20 years of age, at which point their eye color typically changes to a similarly deep and vibrant yellow.
 Between the ages of 40 and 50, that yellow color may lose its luster or even change again to a shade of brown.
 Beyond 50 years of age, their eyes begin to slowly lose all color and become a silvery gray.

 Very rarely, some may retain their blue eyes for most of their life, but nearly all wolf spirits eventually lose their eye color.
-However, those with [[Attunement]] typically retain their blue eyes until death.
+However, those with [Attunement](../Concepts/Attunement) typically retain their blue eyes until death.

 ## Geographic distribution

 Wolf spirits have a strong preference for cold climates, and enjoy mountainous terrain.
-The vast majority of them are found in the northern and central regions of [[Corstaea]].
+The vast majority of them are found in the northern and central regions of [Corstaea](../Map/Corstaea/Corstaea).

-They are also a common sight in [[Alastor]].
+They are also a common sight in [Alastor](../Map/Alastor/Alastor).

 ## Sociology